internetarchive/fatcat/guide/src/http_api.md

 editgroups (as opposed to submitting edits for review).

 All mutating API calls (POST, PUT, DELETE HTTP verbs) require token-based authentication using an HTTP Bearer token.
-If you can't generate such a token from the web interface (because that feature hasn't been implemented), look for a public demo token for experimentation, or ask an administrator for a token.
+New tokens can be generated in the web interface.

 ## Autoaccept Flag